 We also work with external specialists such as Speech Pathologists, Occupational Therapists, Austism Therapists and Physiotherapists, to provide opportunities for assessment and intervention and to develop programs which accommodate the individual needs of students within the school setting.

 In 2018, we introduced MiniLit, a structured group literacy program to cater for Tier Two Junior Primary students within a Response to Intervention (RTI) framework.
+In 2019 this was extended to the MacqLit, providing support for students in Year 3 to 8.

 - breaking down tasks